mikinakajima/MeltScalingLaw/README.md

 This is a scaling law described in Nakajima et al. in review.

-1. Download color maps from http://www.fabiocrameri.ch  by typing ./DownloadColormaps.sh
+1. Download color maps from http://www.fabiocrameri.ch  by typing \n ./DownloadColormaps.sh

 2. To change input parameters, open input.txt file